 It all starts with Mountain Pose

-The first pose we unpack in yoga teacher training is Mountain Pose.
-In Dona Holleman‘s Dancing on the Body of Light (don’t go looking for it, it’s long out of print.) she dedicates seven and half pages to explaining the anatomical positioning for Mountain Pose.
+In Dona Holleman‘s Dancing on the Body of Light (don’t go looking for it, it’s long out of print.) she dedicates seven and half pages to explaining the anatomical positioning for mountain pose.

-She writes, “Tadasana (Mountain) contains all the postures in the same way as white light contains all the colors of the rainbow.”
+She writes, “Tadasana (mountain pose) contains all the postures in the same way as white light contains all the colors of the rainbow.”

-By this, she refers to how every pose has some element of Mountain within in.
+By this, she refers to how every pose has some element of mountain within in.
 It may only be an elongated spine, or a knee in alignment with your ankle, but it’s there all the same.
-And by understanding the individual elements of Mountain, you will be that much better able to “execute” the other poses.
+Therefore when you understand the individual elements of mountain pose, you will be that much better able to “execute” the other poses.

-I can’t retype 7.5 pages (that’s a naughty thing to do without copyright permission) but I can share the important functions your feet provide in standing postures.
+I can’t retype 7.5 pages (that’s a naughty thing to do without copyright permission) but I can share the important functions your feet provide in mountain as well as all standing postures.

 1. Your feet need to be hips-width distance apart for optimal alignment and stacking of your joints.